The best live theater to watch online this weekend

 Theaters are closed for now, but you can find great stage stars and events live online today

 The current crisis has had a devastating effect on the performing arts.
-Broadway has shut down, and the ban on gatherings in New York extends to all other performance spaces as well.
+Broadway has shut down for at least the rest of 2020, and the ban on gatherings in New York extends to all other performance spaces as well.
 So the show must go online—and, luckily, streaming video makes that possible.
 Here are some of the best theater, opera, dance and cabaret performances you can watch today without leaving home, many of which will help you support artists and charities.

 Events that go live today are at the top of the list; scroll down past the daily listings to find events you can still stream for a limited time and, below that, a bonus section of videos that have no expiration.
 We update this page daily, so bookmark it for the latest information.